liborty/rstats/README.md

 ### Stats

-One dimensional statistical measures implemented for all 'numeric' types.
+One dimensional statistical measures implemented for all numeric end types.

 Its methods operate on one slice of generic data and take no arguments.
 For example, `s.amean()` returns the arithmetic mean of the data in slice `s`.